-Hungary: MOL reveals details of INA arbitrage31.
-January 2017. / SEE Energy News
+Hungary: MOL reveals details of INA arbitrage, SEE Energy News

 Hungarian oil and gas company MOL issued a statement which contains parts of a ruling by the Arbitral Tribunal of the of the United Nations Commission on International Trade Law (UNCITRAL) which dismissed Croatia’s claims against MOL regarding the managerial rights in Croatian oil company INA.